Allianz Global Corporate & Specialty SE (AGCS) has shuffled the leadership of its alternative risk transfer (ART) and liability lines of business.

 Reusswig, meanwhile, will oversee AGCS’s global product offering for coverages such as terrorism and sabotage, terrorism liability, political violence as well as special contingency and other hostile environment solutions, as part of his new responsibilities.
 He joined AGCS in 2015 as an executive underwriter for terrorism and political violence products.
 Before AGCS, he held various underwriting roles for a Lloyd’s syndicate for 11 years.

 Finally, Eaton joined AGCS in 2016 as head of product recall for the London regional unit.
-He had previously served in underwriting positions for AIG and Lloyd’s syndicates for 18 years, specializing in product recall and contaminated products solutions.
+He had previously served in underwriting positions for AIG and Lloyd’s syndicates for 18 years, specialising in product recall and contaminated products solutions.

 Both Reusswig and Eaton will report to AGCS global head of liability Chiara Brady.